-First-year Traditional Undergraduate students are eligible to live in the Robertson Student Center (Hartill Hall, KnuHa Hall, and Knutson Hall) and Moyer Hall.
-Traditional Undergraduate students who are continuing at Northwestern or transferring to Northwestern from another institution are eligible to live in Akenson Hall, Ramseyer Hall, and Pittman North in addition to the Robertson Student Center and Moyer Hall.
+First-year Traditional Undergraduate students are eligible to live in the Robertson Student Center (Hartill Hall, KnuHa Hall, and Knutson Hall).
+Traditional Undergraduate students who are continuing at Northwestern or transferring to Northwestern from another institution are eligible to live in Akenson Hall, Ramseyer Hall, and Moyer Hall in addition to the Robertson Student Center.
 However, since space is limited in each of the buildings, we cannot guarantee you will always get your first choice of residence.

 Can I be in a room by myself?

 A large part of residence life at Northwestern is building relationships and community, so we do not offer any single rooms.
 Akenson Hall features units that house 2-4 students per room.
 Hartill Hall, KnuHa Hall, and Knutson Hall house 3-4 students per room.
 Moyer Hall is split into quads with 8 students in each quad.
-Ramseyer Hall and Pittman North are apartment style units with 4-5 people to a room, depending on the apartment layout.
+Ramseyer Hall has apartment style units with 4-5 people to a room, depending on the apartment layout.

 Am I required to live on campus?